bit-meddler/rpiCap/README.md

 - [ ] Sync system
 - [ ] Telnet

+or alternativly, sync might require us to use an RTOS.
+Or even worese, roll something.
+Let's not.

 ### C&C Program
  - [ ] Emit simple 'Verb:Noun' commands (UDP, 8-Bit)
  - [ ] Communication broker to send & receive data from a camera